-To supplement the information in this document, you might wish to obtain related documentation such as Guide to the Macintosh Family Hardware, second edition, Designing Cards and Drivers for the Macintosh Family, third edition, and Inside Macintosh.
-For detailed information about the Motorola 68030 microprocessor used in the Macintosh PowerBook 165c, refer to the MC68030 Enhanced 32-Bit Microprocessor User's Manual.
+To supplement the information in this document, you might wish to obtain related documentation such as Guide to the Macintosh Family Hardware, second edition; Designing Cards and Drivers for the Macintosh Family, third edition; and Inside Macintosh.
+For detailed information about the Motorola 68030 microprocessor used in these computers, refer to the MC68030 Enhanced 32-Bit Microprocessor User's Manual.
 All of these documents are available through APDA.